eyupbarlas/KeyFinder-Docs/README.md

 # KeyFinder-Docs
-This repository contains useful information for the users of KeyFinder
+This repository contains useful information for the users of KeyFinder.